 Wolf by Wolf by Ryan Graudin

 An intriguing story that blends science fiction, alternative realities, and superheroes into a gripping and pacey thriller.
-Yael, a death-camp prisoner who can shapeshift, plans to impersonate a famous motorcycle racer to assassinate an aging Hitler in a reimagined 1956.
+Yael, a death camp prisoner who can shapeshift, plans to impersonate a famous motorcycle racer to assassinate an ageing Hitler in a reimagined 1956.
 But can she escape the attention of Luka and Felix long enough to maintain her disguise?
 Ideal for reluctant readers, this novel features a stunning climax.
 A startling read for teens in the 9th grade.

 When Ed Kennedy inadvertently stops a bank robbery, he finds himself thrust into a strange and unpredictable world where he delivers messages and makes problems vanish.
 But who is sending him the messages and orchestrating everything he does and what is the bigger picture?
 A clever mystery, peppered with plot devices and clues and written in a less formal style – this book will appeal to the more reluctant reader in grade 9.